 No interest will accrue on the loan until project completion.
-The loan will bear 3% simple interest per annum commencing upon the issuance of the Notice of Completion, some other document evidencing completion accepted by the Authority.
+The loan will bear 3% simple interest per annum commencing upon April 19, 2021.
 Annual payments on the loan will be made from the Project operation, which begins on the first day of the month after receipt of the afore-mentioned completion documents for the Project.
 Payment in full on the loan, including any accrued interest, will be due and payable no later than 55 years of the Project completion.